The way to get things done is not to mind who gets the credit of doing them.

 —Orison Swett Marden (American New Thought Writer)

-Toleration is the greatest gift of mind, it requires the same effort of the brain that it takes to balance oneself on a bicycle.
+Toleration is the greatest gift of the mind; it requires the same effort of the brain that it takes to balance oneself on a bicycle.

 —Helen Keller (American Author)